status-im/status-mobile/doc/decisions/0014-wallet-team.md

 ## Decision

-Some team members have already expressed interest and some have been asked and accepted to join the wallet team, these team members are:
+The team members for the initial wallet team are:

 - @rasom
 - @OmarBasem